aeren108/tql/README.md

   The second kind is prefixed with $ sign.
 The $ prefixed identifiers are special and only valid when referred in the expressions that are the second operand of an operator that takes a table as the first operator, which are select and mutate . $<positive integer>.<field name> is the form to use in mutate and $<field name> is the form for the select operator.

-- mutate example
+- Mutate example

   Temp=Students\*Courses[number $1.studentId, number $5.courseId]

   The cross product of Students and Courses is calculated resulting in several fields by the \* operator.
 Then the mutation is performed to reduce and rename the column names.
 The result is assigned to Tempvariable.

-- select example
+- Select example

   Temp/($studentId=100 && ( $courseId>=100 || &courseId<200))